ubclaunchpad/rocket2/docs/Config.md

 ## AWS\_LOCAL

-Point all AWS requests to `http://localhost:8000`.
-This behaviour can also be enabled by setting `TESTING`, but this property can be used to only enable the AWS behaviour.
+Point all AWS DynamoDB requests to `http://localhost:8000`.
 Optional, and defaults to `False`.